burnsra/SwiftTemplate/README.md

 ## Overview

-**SwiftTemplate** is an MacOS application written in Swift.
+**SwiftTemplate** is a MacOS application written in Swift.
 This template application provides the following features:

 - Status menu
 - About window